Abaloparatide: 7 things you should know

 - You may require regular blood tests and bone mineral density tests to monitor your response to abaloparatide.
 Always keep your appointments with your doctor.

-- Tell your doctor if you experience any nausea, a headache, weakness, abdominal pain or signs of high calcium (such as bone pain, confusion, constipation, fatigue, headache, nausea and vomiting, weakness), signs of a kidney stone such as (back pain, abdominal pain, or blood in the urine), bone pain, swelling, a lump, a fast heartbeat, a bad cough or any other concerning symptoms.
+- Tell your doctor if you experience any nausea, headaches, weakness, abdominal pain or signs of high calcium (such as bone pain, confusion, constipation, fatigue, headache, nausea and vomiting, weakness), signs of a kidney stone such as (back pain, abdominal pain, or blood in the urine), bone pain, swelling, a lump, a fast heartbeat, a bad cough or any other concerning symptoms.

 - Abaloparatide may make you feel dizzy when you get up from a lying down position to standing.
 Take your time when getting up to reduce your risk of having a fall.

 - Seek urgent medical attention if you develop shortness of breath or wheezing, chest pain or tightness, facial swelling, or blue skin color.

 6. Response and effectiveness

 - Abaloparatide reaches peak blood levels in approximately 30 minutes.

 - The cumulative lifetime duration of use of abaloparatide and other parathyroid hormone analogs should not exceed two years.